Nordln/EasydiffusionWiki/SDXL.md

 SDXL models are trained to create larger images with better image quality.
-But they can consume more GPU and system RAM, as compared to the Stable Diffusion version 1 or 2 models.

-SDXL models can also make good images at 512x512 resolution, so they're often a good replacement for SD 1 or 2 models, in terms of image quality.
+They can also make good images at 512x512 resolution, so they're often a good replacement for SD 1 or 2 models, in terms of image quality.

 ![image](https://github.com/easydiffusion/easydiffusion/assets/844287/e736bd91-f3ab-4eb9-98e5-5e5d60d227c1)